 Perhaps most importantly, the 1896 election marked the decisive triumph of the nation’s urban interests—banking, manufacturing and industry—over its agrarian past.
 With Americans migrating to cities at a rapidly increasing rate in the last decade of the 19th century, Bryan would be the last candidate to run by appealing exclusively to the country’s rural population.

-Bryan ran for president and lose twice more, in 1900 and 1908, before serving as secretary of state under Woodrow Wilson, the era’s only Democratic president.
+Bryan ran for president and lost twice more, in 1900 and 1908, before serving as secretary of state under Woodrow Wilson, the era’s only Democratic president.
 Just before his death, the man many called “the Great Commoner” employed his oratorical skills one last time, arguing against the teaching of evolution in the Scopes Trial.